 King St, Fordwich, Canterbury CT2 0DB

-Securing a table at The Fordwich currently gets you top bragging rights - this is a place beloved of foodies and fellow hospitality professionals alike.
-On cooler days, a table inside by an open fire is the place to be to enjoy extraordinary food with a defined local and seasonal bent.
+Securing a table at The Fordwich certainly gets you top bragging rights - this is a place beloved of foodies and fellow hospitality professionals alike.
+On cooler days, a table inside by an open fire is the place to be while summer days make their large riverside terrace and garden particularly beguiling.
+Here you'll enjoy extraordinary food with a defined local and seasonal bent.
 Do opt for the tasting menu if your budget allows.

 Follow them on Instagram: @thefordwicharms

 High St, Hunsdon, Ware SG12 8NH